 - 5 Ways Mail Privacy Protection impacts email marketing

-- 4 steps to take to ensure effective email marketing in the age of Mail Privacy Protection
+- 6 ways to ensure effective email marketing in the age of Mail Privacy Protection

 - Let us help you drive results through email marketing, even with Apple’s privacy changes

 The short answer is that Mail Privacy Protection gives users of Apple’s Mail app the option of hiding if and when they open marketing emails.

 Mail Privacy Protection is an Apple Mail feature announced in June of 2021 that prevents email marketers from using invisible pixels to collect information from recipients.
 The feature is now available for users of Apple’s Mail app for iPhone, iPad, Mac computers, and Apple Watch, allowing them to mask information such as when and where they open an email, what device they used, and any other online activity linked to that device.